A Multimodal Manufacturing Safety Chatbot: Knowledge Base Design, Benchmark Development, and Evaluation of Multiple RAG

 \subsubsection{Extract and Clean Text}

-For each document, we first determined whether it was machine-readable (i.e., searchable or selectable in a standard PDF reader).
-For machine-readable PDFs, we used the \texttt{PyMuPDF} library in Python \citep{artifex2025pymupdf}, which returns page-level text while preserving paragraph structure.
-If the document stored text as embedded images, we applied the Mistral OCR API \citep{mistral2025ocr} to produce a text layer with page boundaries and paragraph breaks.
-After OCR, these documents were processed identically to machine-readable files, ensuring a consistent representation across the corpus.
+For each document, we first determined whether it was machine-readable.
+For machine-readable PDFs, we used the Python library \texttt{PyMuPDF}, which returns page-level text while preserving paragraph structure.
+If the document stored text as embedded images, we applied the Mistral OCR API to produce a text layer with page boundaries and paragraph breaks.
+After OCR, these documents were processed identically to machine-readable files to ensure a unified format across the corpus.